Windows Unprivileged - WupService

 privs.Privileges[0].Luid = luid;

-ok = CreateRestrictedToken(hPrimToken, 0, 0, NULL, privs.PrivilegeCount, privs.Privileges, 0, NULL, &hDupToken);
+ok = CreateRestrictedToken(hPrimToken, 0, 0, NULL, privs.PrivilegeCount, privs.Privileges, 0, NULL, &hDupToken);3) find the calling user’s session (actually finds the first session using the same user name)

 DWORD cchCurrentUserName = UNLEN + 1;